-- • Offer frequent feedback about the student’s performance.
+- Offer frequent feedback to the students about his/her performance.

 Internships typically last at least a full semester (late August-mid December, late January-mid May, late May-mid August), however the duration of the internship may vary depending on the needs of the employer.
-For an internship to be eligible for academic credit, students are required to work a minimum of 150 hours over a period of no less than 12 weeks.
+For an internship to be eligible for academic credit, students are required to work a minimum of 150 hours.

 Top of page